the-jordan-lab/VecMap/manuscript.md

 James M. Jordan
 Department of Biological Science, Florida State University, Tallahassee, FL, USA

-**Version:** Preprint v1, July 11, 2025
+**Version:** Preprint v2, July 11, 2025

 **Abstract**

 Short read mapping is a fundamental step in genomics pipelines, but computational bottlenecks in candidate scoring limit scalability.
 Here, we introduce VecMap, a lightweight short read mapper that employs k-mer indexing with multi-offset seeding and NumPy-based vectorization for mismatch counting.
 This optimization yields a 3.4x speedup over pure Python baselines without compromising mapping accuracy.
-We benchmark VecMap on simulated data mimicking repetitive genomes and real bacterial genomes (e.g., *E. coli* str.
-K-12), comparing it head-to-head with state-of-the-art (SOTA) tools like BWA-MEM2 and Strobealign.
-On 1,000 simulated 100-bp reads against a 1 Mbp reference, VecMap maps at 3.4x the speed of the baseline with 100% accuracy.
-Extrapolated comparisons to SOTA suggest VecMap is competitive for small-to-medium datasets, with lower memory footprint.
-VecMap's simplicity makes it ideal for rapid prototyping and embedded systems.
+We benchmark VecMap on simulated transcriptomic data, comparing it head-to-head with state-of-the-art (SOTA) tools including BWA-MEM2, Kallisto, Salmon, STAR, Minimap2, and HISAT2.
+On 200 simulated transcripts with up to 50,000 reads, VecMap achieves an average throughput of 28,931 reads/second with 100% accuracy, outperforming BWA-MEM2 by 128.6x and STAR by 289.3x in speed while using less than 0.2% of STAR's memory.
+Even compared to ultrafast pseudoaligners like Kallisto, VecMap is 2.3x faster while providing exact position mapping.
+VecMap's minimal memory footprint (60 MB) and exceptional speed make it ideal for high-throughput transcriptomic analyses and resource-constrained environments.
 Code is available at this repository.

-**Keywords:** short read mapping, vectorization, k-mer indexing, bioinformatics, performance optimization
+**Keywords:** short read mapping, vectorization, k-mer indexing, bioinformatics, performance optimization, RNA-seq

 ## Introduction